 The NC Department of Public Health is sponsoring a project to provide Peer Support counseling, harm reduction services, and addiction treatment to patients hospitalized with infections from their IV Drug Use.
 This project serves as a foundation for establishing an Addiction Consult Service in our Inpatient hospital and the fellows will have the opportunity to participate, both on the inpatient service in addition to the outpatient clinic.
 Patients in the hospital will be offered addiction treatment and either connected to a program near their home or connected to the UNC Chapel Hill Hub program.

 Members of the UNC Addiction Medicine Fellowship are credentialed to provide DATA 2000 waiver training.
-Fellows will have opportunity to participate in these trainings and if interested, learn how to become a training themselves.
+Fellows will have opportunity to participate in these trainings and if interested, learn how to become a trainer themselves.

 ADDICTION MEDICINE FELLOWSHIP CURRICULUM